Coron Travel Itinerary (2 – 5 Days): Shipwrecks, Lagoons and Secret Beaches

 Getting to Coron

-The easiest way to reach Coron is to fly to Coron Airport and then take a minibus (for a fixed price of 150 PHP) to Coron town proper.
+The easiest way to reach Coron is to fly to Coron Airport and then take a minibus (approx 150 PHP) to Coron town proper.
+There are direct flights from El Nido and Manila.

 Where to Stay in Coron

-If you’re a backpacker, the two most popular hostels are Outpost Hostel Coron and Hop Hostel.
+To summarise, if you’re a backpacker, the two most popular hostels are Outpost Hostel and Hop Hostel.

-If you’re looking for somewhere more luxurious, try the Two Seasons Coron Bayside.
+If you’re looking for somewhere more luxurious, the Two Seasons Coron Bayside and Two Seasons Coron Island Resort are stand-outs.

 Coron Travel Itinerary: Things to Do and See

-Before I provide a Coron itinerary for two, three or five days, I am going to discuss all of the best things to see and do on your Coron trip.
+Before I provide a Coron itinerary for two, three or five days, I am going to discuss all of the best things to do in Coron.

-This is an important step because you can use this list to work out what simply can’t be missed.
-If you’re not keen on one activity, you can rule it out rather than wasting your time.
+This is an important step because you can use this list to work out your top priorities.
+If you’re not keen on one activity, you can rule it out and skip to the next.

 1. Take an island-hopping tour